 Re-engineering Traditional Processes | Improve Business Outcome

-Business process reengineering (BPR) involves the examination and redesign of your organisation’s business processes and documents workflows.
+Business Process Re-engineering (BPR) involves the examination and redesign of your organization’s business processes and documents workflows.

 “A business process is a set of related work activities that are performed by employees to achieve business goals.”

 Process Improvement Techniques

 Establish an systematic approach to improving business processes by using methods such as Eliminating bureaucracy, evaluating value-added activities, eliminating redundancy, simplifying process reports and forms, reducing cycle time, and applying automation with Business Process Re-engineering.
 By carefully applying such improvement techniques to each business process, you need to ensure that all of your business processes deliver business value.